KuramaSyu/GoToHell/README.md

 #### Features

+- update script: make a backup of db in same folder under backups/iso-date.sql
 - Presets, which set plank seconds and multiplier asking the user how many sports he wants to do
 - 2 Buttons for Multiplier; one global one local
 - box for dragging workouts in.
 Upload multiple things at once